ibm-cloud-docs/apiconnect/creating_apis.md

 8. Click **Save**.

-To test a LoopBack&reg; project, complete the following steps:
+To test a LoopBack project, complete the following steps:
 1. Click the **Start the servers** icon.
 The following message is displayed:
 ```